Daljeet8/PPS_2022/2221036/Prog17.md

-Program 17 : Write a code to dispaly
+## Program 17 : Write a code to display  use of printf and scanf.
 ```C
 #include <stdio.h>
 int main()